tkroboticsteam/TKbots/TKbot_football/README.md

 The robot is built on an ESP32 38-pin controller and designed for real match conditions, fast movement, and stable wireless control.

-What this project includes
+What this project includes?

-ESP32 control code
+-ESP32 control code

-Circuit diagrams
+-Circuit diagrams

-CAD models and mechanical design
+-CAD models and mechanical design

-Assembly logic
+-Assembly logic

-Testing and movement implementation
+-Testing and movement implementation

-Key features
+-Key features

-Omnidirectional movement with mecanum wheels

-Wireless control via Wi-Fi
+-Omnidirectional movement with mecanum wheels -Wireless control via Wi-Fi

-Precise motor control
+-Precise motor control

-Stable behavior during fast rotations and collisions
+-Stable behavior during fast rotations and collisions -Development process

-Development process

 The robot was: